Ditch the delivery and fire up the flames for a fast and fresh recipe for Easy General Tso’s Chicken.

 If a picture is worth a thousand words, then that above shot is my dissertation on the greatest homemade General Tso’s Chicken you will ever taste.
 A bold but oh-so-accurate claim!

 Just look at that ratio of sweet and tangy sauce to crispy chicken pieces.
 There’s more than enough sauce to generously coat the chicken and spoon atop rice or noodles.
-Because isn’t that the whole point of takeout-fakeout favorites?
 I’ll take all the sticky-sweet, slightly sour, super umami sauce, please!

 Making takeout favorites at home is nothing new around here.
-Easy Beef and Broccoli continues to be one of the most popular recipes of all time (more than a decade of deliciousness!) on Just a Taste, and the Thai Coconut Sticky Rice with Mango isn’t far behind.
+Easy Beef and Broccoli continues to be one of the most popular recipes of all time, and Thai Coconut Sticky Rice with Mango isn’t far behind.

 If you prefer a vegetarian version, I’ve got you covered!
 Check out my top-rated recipe for General Tso’s Cauliflower starring crispy cauliflower florets bathed in an equally-as-enticing sauce.